Is this correct? Let's check!

 Thus in our model, the body of knowledge is a rooted tree, where edges are always directed away from the root and higher degree nodes are more likely to be connected to.
-We acknowledge that this choice is limiting and more general and realistic DAG processes for cumulative knowledge growth should be studied in future work.
-(We comment more on this in Section \ref{sec:open_questions}.)
+We acknowledge that this choice is limiting and more general and realistic DAG processes for cumulative knowledge growth should be studied in future work (we comment more on this, as well as the subsequent work \cite{brandenberger2023combinative}, in Section \ref{sec:open_questions}).

 We now turn to question (2), i.e, the model of errors.
-Here we model introduce so-called ``primary erroneous facts'' in our model by allowing every newly generated node to be an erroneous one with some fixed probability $\eps$.
-(This is one of three parameters that specifies our process.)
+Here we introduce the so-called ``primary erroneous facts'' in our model by allowing every newly generated node to be an erroneous one with some fixed probability $\eps$ (this is one of three parameters that specify our process).
 Erroneous nodes remain hidden until some checking process reveals the error.
 Till such stage, erroneous processes continue to produce offspring at the same rate as true nodes.
 Such ``children'' nodes and their descendants in the tree are also erroneous and we refer to them as secondary errors.

 Finally, turning to question (3), i.e., the checking process, we couple the checking of facts with the generation of new children.
 When a new child is generated, with some probability $p$ a ``check'' is performed.
 In this check, a path of length $k$ is checked for any primary erroneous node.
 If any such node is found, all its descendants along the path being checked are ``discovered'' to be erroneous and no longer participate in the growth.